15 of the best compost bins to buy in 2023 and how to choose them

 No serious garden is complete without a compost bin or compost area of some kind.
-Not only is composting an environmentally friendly way of dealing with your kitchen and garden waste, but it’s also a fantastic method for producing healthy soil that’s perfect for growing plants.
+Not only is composting an environmentally friendly way of dealing with your kitchen and garden waste, but it’s also a fantastic method for enriching your garden soil and therefore helping to grow healthy plants.
 Don’t miss our guide to improving soil health.

 Composting can be done all year round (with late summer to early winter being a peak time) and while there are general rules to follow, anyone can try it.
 The key is to find the best compost bin for your outdoor area - even if space is at a premium, there are small composters that will make it possible.
 For a few key pointers, read our guide to composting in a tiny garden.

 We’ve picked out a selection of the very best compost bins available, plus a few composting accessories you might need.
 We also have a guide on the best types of compost to buy.
 First, though, read on for our guide to help you pick the right compost bin for your outdoor space.